The External Secrets Enterprise is product suite is a premium product.

 "false"

-, exports them as environment variables, and then executes your application container’s original command.my-db-password
+, exports them as environment variables, and then executes your application container’s original command. - Secret keys are typically converted to uppercase environment variable names, with non-alphanumeric characters replaced by underscores (e.g.,

 secretless.externalsecrets.com/file-secrets: "true" | "false"